 This hasn’t stopped me from being proud of the work I produced in the academic genre.
 You can read samples of these essays and dissertations on this site.

 Another theme which runs through my online writing is that I enjoy constructing poetry with magnetic word tiles.
 You can see an animated example – ‘Eating Out’ – in my multimedia studio.
 I’m also fascinated by memoir writing and the different forms this takes.

-Now we’re in 2017 and I’m in the midst of further re-creation, having taken quite an internal journey in the last few years.
-I’m back in Nottingham’s voluntary sector, working as Policy and Communications Officer at Nottingham CVS.
+Now we’re in 2018 and I’m in the midst of further re-creation, having taken quite an internal journey in the last few years.
+Since October 2016, I’ve been back in Nottingham’s voluntary sector, now working as Communications and Data Officer at Nottingham CVS.

 Life may not begin at 40, but self-belief and understanding can arrive for one’s mid-to-late forties if you’re prepared to give yourself a chance.
 It took me a long while to recognise my experiences of depression.
 I am involved with mental health activism and put my creativity to use with Depression Expression.

 Plenty more of my musings and sources of inspiration were once available at the collaborative Woman-Stirred blog.
 I spent a good deal of my time there from 2005 to 2008 with some dear American friends.
 However, the online world is, by its nature, ever evolving and sometimes transitory.
 It is possible for whole swathes of one’s history to evaporate with changing tides and relationships.
 I wouldn’t have chosen this deletion, but some would say I look back too much.
 We are always moving forward.
 See my commentary on this: Lost and Found: the importance of archiving for personal and cultural memory.

 These days I’m a member of Nottingham Writers’ Studio.
 I hope to participate there even more in future with different groups of equally inspiring and creative friends.